Origho-precious/windbnb/README.md

-App data is in src/data/stays.json but in this project it is stored in firebase database manually.
+App data is in src/data/stays.json

 Challenge and UI from https://devchallenges.io